Visiting the Arenal Volcano

 Leave from La Fortuna for a 1-3 hour moderate hike of the Arenal Volcano.
 See solidified lava and ask expert tour guides about the history of the Arenal Volcano and the local flora and fauna.
 On clear days you’ll be able to capture breathtaking photos of the Volcano and surrounding rainforest.

-Soar among the birds through the national park and see the rainforest from a thrilling perspective on world-class zip lines.
+Soar among the birds through the national park and see the rainforest from a thrilling perspective on a world-class canopy tour.
 Your tour will usually start with a short hike up to the cables, some of which are over 900 meters long!
 The views of the volcano and waterfalls as you fly across the national park are spectacular.
 Tarzan swings are also an option for the more adventurous traveler.

 You’ll find world-class white water rafting on the Toro or Balsa River!
 Spend a few hours or the whole day racing down the exciting waters with experienced professional guides by your side.
 Finish your tour with a refreshing swim, a traditional lunch and a cold Costa Rican beer!